Lecture Notes in Statistical Mechanics and Mesoscopics

-{\bf The Kosterlitz-Thouless transition.-- } Let us see what happens if we have a collection of vortexes.
+{\bf The Kosterlitz-Thouless transition.-- } Considering the XY model in 2D space, let us see what happens if we have a collection of vortexes.
 The entropy which is associated with the number of possibility to position the vortex in the lattice is $S = \ln[(L/a)^2]$.
-Accordingly the introduction of a vortex into the system implies \beq F[\rho] \ \ = \ \ E[\rho] - TS[\rho] \ \ = \ \ (K-2T) \ln[(L/a)] \eeq Hence for $T>(K/2)$ the creation of a vortex is favored, so we expect to have a gas of quasi-independent vortexes.
-For $T<(K/2)$ these votexes have to pair, which is like not having vortexes.
-The above argumentation implies an "infinite order phase transition".
+Accordingly the introduction of a vortex into the system implies \beq F[\rho] \ \ = \ \ E[\rho] - TS[\rho] \ \ = \ \ (K-2T) \ln[(L/a)] \eeq Hence for $T>(K/2)$ the creation of a vortex is favoured, so we expect to have a gas of quasi-independent vortexes.
+For $T<(K/2)$ these vortexes have to pair, which is like not having vortexes.
+The above argumentation implies an "infinite order phase transition", known as the Kosterlitz-Thouless transition.
 In consistency with the Mermin-Wagner theorem it does not lead to "long range order".
 Rather it describes a transition from "conventional disordered phase" at high temperature, to "quasi-long-range ordered phase" at low-temperature.
 The correlation function goes from exponential above the critical temperature, to powerlaw at the critical temperature and below.
-At the critical temperature $g(r)=1/r^{1/4}$.
+At the critical temperature $g(r)=1/r^{\eta}$, with ${\eta=1/4}$.
+Below the critical temperature a Gaussian estimate gives ${\eta=T/(2K)}$.